Acceptance – a verbal or written confirmation of an offer to buy a property, made from the seller to the buyer.

 Certificate of No Taxes Due – certificate of no taxability to prove there are no outstanding property taxes or other assessments on the property at the time of the agreement.

 Closing – the formal and documented sale of a home and/or property, including the signing of all documents for the loan with the payment of required closing fees.

-Closing Attorney – attorney that canal so act as the Closing Settlement Agent as well as provide legal advice to the buyer or seller.
+Closing Attorney – an attorney that canal so act as the Closing Settlement Agent as well as provide legal advice to the buyer or seller.

-Closing Cost Estimate – an estimate provided by the lender for closing costs from a mortgage and is a way for the lender to in form the buyer of what is needed from the mat the time of closing of the loan.
+Closing Cost Estimate – an estimate provided by the lender for closing costs from a mortgage and is a way for the lender to inform the buyer of what is needed from the mat the time of closing of the loan.

 Closing Costs – costs that the buyer pays during the mortgage process.
 There are many closing costs involved including attorney fees, trust fees, notario fees, governmental permits and other costs associated with the mortgage closing.